GeekTrainer/learn-django/Module5/Module5_Unit3.md

 ## Create the SQLite database

-Now the app is download from GitHub there are a few things we need to do to continue setting up our project.
+Now that the files are downloaded from GitHub there are a few things we need to do to continue setting up our project.
 The first step is to create the SQLite database.
 Navigate to the inner **mydjangoproject** folder, and look inside to see the **settings.py** file.
 As you look through the file you will notice Django has provided the start-up code for our database.
 Now to activate the database go back so you are in the main **mydjangoproject** folder and enter the following command into the command prompt.

 ```bash
 python manage.py migrate